FY20 Training Needs Inventory

 Pullman, WA - PMC Event Center

 It is finally here!
-NRCS is working with the CTD to bring back the 1-week Introduction to Conservation Planning (Part 2) course to fulfill both the NRCS Certified Planner Designation requirement and get newer planners off to a great start.
-If you want to attend, please start working on your prerequisites now.
+NRCS and the CTD have brought back the 1-week Introduction to Conservation Planning (Part 2) course to fulfill both the NRCS Certified Planner Designation requirement and get newer planners off to a great start.
+You can view the course prerequisites HERE.

-There is no cost to attend this course, but you are responsible to cover your own travel and personal costs.
+There is no cost to attend this course, but attendees are responsible to cover their own travel and personal costs.
 It is recommended that you have at least one year of planning experience before registering for this course.
 Preference is given to those working towards attaining their NRCS Certified level of Planner Designation.

 2019 NRCS Course Schedule